The final curtain of my #Poonique tale is about to fall. How did I manage to escape the hunlife with my sanity still intact?

 Marisol – Well, all I can tell you is, Marisol appears to have jumped ship from her beloved Younique to Acti-Labs.
 Yes, that’s yet another MLM.
-I took some great screenshots from her profile, which I will share with you in a future post.
+I took some great screenshots from her profile, which can be seen in one of my Poonique epilogues: Whatever Became of Marisol?

 Kerri – She’s still in my friend-circle.
 She stopped pushing Younique so much on her profile, and just ended up placing orders for herself and her mum.
-She’s since gone inactive, and admits that generally it was a waste of her time being a presenter.
-She doesn’t seem as emotionally scarred by it though!
+She’s since gone inactive, and admits that generally it was a waste of her time being a presenter,

 Scarlett – I am pleased to say that Scarlett and I are back in contact with one another – I kept thinking about her, and reached out.
 She is aware of my blog, there are no hard feelings, and has given it her blessing – in her words “it was all a bit of a big fuck-up, wasn’t it!”
-She took some time out due to mental health, and is now pursuing a career in special-effects and makeup artistry – that’s what she’s good at, after all.
-She may also consider writing future guest-posts sharing her perspective of her time with Younique.
+In fact, she kindly provided an interview in my Poonique epilogue.
+She took some time out due to mental health, became a qualified MUA (makeup artist) and has since launched indie-brand Kapow Cosmetics – that’s what she’s good at, after all.

 Tania – Has stopped posting about Younique, appears to have started peddling Valentus coffee crap along with Bianca…obviously they’ve now removed any mention of Valentus from their profiles. 😉